 Chefs collaborations at the fifth edition of Bali’s Ubud Food Festival

-Bali, XX May 2019 –Apéritif welcomed three internationally acclaimed chefs into its kitchen during this year’s edition of Ubud Food Festival, which took place on 26 – 28 April 2019 in Bali’s cultural heart.
-Executive Chef Nic Vanderbeeken and Pastry Chef Alex McKinstry collaborated with Chef Deepanker Khosla of Bangkok’s Haoma, Chef Luca Fantin of Tokyo’s Il Ristorante Luca Fantin and Executive Pastry Chef Yannis Janssens of Bangkok’s L’Atelier de Joël Robuchon.
+Bali, XX May 2019 – During this year’s Ubud Food Festival, which took place from April 26 to 28, 2019, Apéritif had the privilege of welcoming three internationally acclaimed chefs into its kitchen.
+Executive Chef Nic Vanderbeeken and Pastry Chef Alex McKinstry collaborated with Chef Deepanker Khosla from Bangkok’s Haoma, Chef Luca Fantin from Tokyo’s Il Ristorante Luca Fantin, and Executive Pastry Chef Yannis Janssens from Bangkok’s L’Atelier de Joël Robuchon.

-Starting with a collaboration with Chef Deepanker of Haoma, the two chefs showcased a delectable eight-course dinner on 26 April 2019.
-The dinner featured some of the chefs’ signature dishes, including Haoma’s inimitable Neo-Indian interpretations of Chicken Tikka Masala with tikka sorbet, pickled peppers and compressed naan bread, and The Disappearing Duck, comprising poultry wing, jasmine rice, fresh herbs and turmeric curry.
-These dishes were paired alongside some of Chef Nic’s signatures including the Martino, made with raw Wagyu beef, black garlic, cucumber and egg, as well as the Papua Crab, made with Indonesian gulai, Kaluga caviar, dill and citrus.
-Both chefs demonstrated their ability to translate their sense of place into thought-provoking dishes that titillate the global diner’s palate.
+The collaborative journey commenced on April 26, 2019, with Chef Deepanker of Haoma, as the two chefs delivered an exquisite eight-course dinner.
+The meal featured some of the chefs’ signature creations, such as Haoma’s unique Neo-Indian interpretations of Chicken Tikka Masala with tikka sorbet, pickled peppers, and compressed naan bread, as well as The Disappearing Duck, which included poultry wing, jasmine rice, fresh herbs, and turmeric curry.
+These dishes were paired with Chef Nic’s own signatures, including the Martino, composed of raw Wagyu beef, black garlic, cucumber, and egg, and the Papua Crab, prepared with Indonesian gulai, Kaluga caviar, dill, and citrus.
+Both chefs demonstrated their ability to infuse their sense of place into thought-provoking dishes that tantalize the palate of the global diner.

-The unique four-hands degustation dinner, held on 27 April 2019, with Chef Luca of Il Ristorante Luca Fantin – ranked No. 18 in Asia’s 50 Best Restaurants 2019 and No. 28 in Asia’s 50 Best Restaurants 2018 – saw each chef preparing four signature dishes, which together, formed an eight-course degustation.
-Drawing from Chef Nic and Chef Luca’s similar mindset of placing emphasis on quality produce, diners enjoyed dishes including the Fantin’s Atlantic Codfish with tomato concentrate, onion and seafood jus, as well as Hokkaido Scallop with cauliflower and black truffle.
+On April 27, 2019, a unique four-hands degustation dinner unfolded, featuring Chef Luca of Il Ristorante Luca Fantin, which ranks No. 18 in Asia’s 50 Best Restaurants 2019 and No. 28 in Asia’s 50 Best Restaurants 2018.
+Each chef prepared four signature dishes, resulting in an eight-course degustation.
+Diners indulged in culinary delights such as Fantin’s Atlantic Codfish with tomato concentrate, onion, and seafood jus, as well as Hokkaido Scallop with cauliflower and black truffle.

-The last day of Ubud Food Festival saw Pastry Chefs Alex and Yannis command the kitchen to prepare a dazzling array of desserts and sweet treats for a five-course dessert tasting menu.
-Inspired by colours, flavours and textures, Chef Yannis whipped up a trompe l’oiel cigar-inspired dessert with vanilla and tonka beans.
-The two chefs also collaborated on a Cacao dessert, which saw a cacao bean-shaped chocolate pod covering flavours of banana, turmeric, cinnamon and coffee.
+The final day of the Ubud Food Festival saw Pastry Chefs Alex and Yannis take charge of the kitchen, crafting a dazzling array of desserts and sweet treats for a five-course dessert tasting menu.
+Inspired by colours, flavours, and textures, Chef Yannis created a trompe l’oiel cigar-inspired dessert infused with vanilla and tonka beans.
+The two chefs also joined forces for a Cacao dessert, presenting a cacao bean-shaped chocolate pod concealing flavors of banana, turmeric, cinnamon, and coffee.

-In its fifth year, Indonesia’s leading culinary event celebrated the nation’s diverse cuisines and exciting gastronomic scene with food lovers from near and far through the theme, “Spice Up the World”.
-The playful and invigorating theme explore the most effective ways to make the food of Southeast Asia’s most populous nation go global.
-From spotlighting international best practices and individual success stories, to championing local heroes elevating Indonesian food to new heights and breaking down boundaries to foreign exposure, Ubud Food Festival 2019 serves up a feast of ideas to spice the world with Indonesian cuisine.
+In its fifth year, Indonesia’s leading culinary event celebrated the nation’s diverse cuisines and the exciting gastronomic scene, themed “Spice Up the World.”
+This playful and invigorating theme explored effective ways to globalize Southeast Asia’s most populous nation’s cuisine.
+Ubud Food Festival 2019 presented an array of ideas, from international best practices and individual success stories to the elevation of Indonesian food by local heroes, all contributing to the globalization of Indonesian cuisine.

-This luxurious tropical haven is also home to Apéritif Bar, where guests are encouraged to enjoy pre-dinner and fancy cocktails in an atmosphere that is reminiscent of the Roaring Twenties.
+Apéritif’s luxurious tropical setting is also home to Apéritif Bar, where patrons are encouraged to savour pre-dinner cocktails in an atmosphere that exudes the elegance of the Roaring Twenties.